 Great importance is attached in Orkla’s governing documents, which are available to all employees through The Orkla Way web portal, to clarifying the standards that apply to Orkla’s businesses, and who is responsible for monitoring compliance with the various standards.

-A dedicated compliance function was established in Orkla in 2016.
+A dedicated compliance function is established in Orkla.
 The compliance staff have a special responsibility for ensuring follow-up and compliance in the fields of personal data protection, data security and anti-corruption and business ethics.
 The staff are also tasked with helping to coordinate and prioritise other compliance-related work in collaboration with compliance officers in the various companies and central Group functions.

 The Group’s risk management lies within the remit of the finance functions and is intended to ensure that all risk of significance for Orkla’s goals is identified, analysed and effectively dealt with by business areas and specialised staffs.
 This entails, among other things: